How Emotional Intelligence Builds Confidence

 As a parent, you play a vital role in nurturing your child's emotional intelligence.
 Here are some practical strategies to get started:

-Children learn by observing their parents.
-Demonstrate self-awareness by naming your emotions (“I’m feeling frustrated because…”), practice self-regulation by staying calm during stressful situations, and show empathy by listening actively to others.
+• Model Emotional Intelligence: Children learn by observing their parents.
+Demonstrate self-awareness by naming your emotions, practice self-regulation by staying calm during stressful situations, and show empathy by listening actively to others.

-Help your child identify solutions to emotional challenges.
-For example, if they’re upset about a conflict with a friend, guide them through steps to resolve it, such as expressing their feelings calmly and listening to the other person’s perspective.
+• Teach Problem-Solving Skills: Help your child identify solutions to emotional challenges.
+If they're upset about a conflict with a friend, guide them through steps to resolve it calmly.

-Participating in group activities like sports, drama, or community projects helps children develop social skills, empathy, and the ability to collaborate—key components of emotional intelligence.
+• Encourage Team Activities: Participating in group activities like sports, drama, or community projects helps children develop social skills, empathy, and the ability to collaborate — key components of emotional intelligence.

 Why Emotional Intelligence Matters in Singapore's Context